Academic Centre for Enrichment Support Programs

 St Mary’s delivers a differentiated curriculum in all year levels.
-ACE Programmes are available to a select group of students, while differentiated tasks are an integral component of what is offered in the mainstream classroom.
+ACE Programs are available to a select group of students, while differentiated tasks are an integral component of what is offered in the mainstream classroom.
 At the commencement of each school year a range of assessments is conducted in both literacy and mathematics.
-These results, in conjunction with informal assessments, are used to determine if a student is best placed in an ACE Support Programme.
+These results, in conjunction with informal assessments, are used to determine if a student is best placed in an ACE Support Program.

 - systematic explicit instruction;

 - a framework that provides a measure of independence but at the same time supports the learner;

 - targeting of a student’s weakness and providing appropriate strategies to address learning requirements;